We offer Western PAs only Full Choice CSA. It's like an online farmers market. You pick it, we pack it and deliver it.

 With each year, we increase the variety of vegetables in our CSA.

 Week 1: Small CSA shares received two heads of leaf lettuce, bunch of green onions, bunch of fresh herbs, garlic scapes, carrots, and purple and green pac choi.

 Large CSA shares received greater quantities of the above items plus one bag of spinach, one bunch of kale and swiss chard.

 Week 10: Small CSA shares received lettuce, bell and jalapeno peppers, eggplant, sweet corn, tomatoes, zucchini, red potatoes, beans-yellow, green & burgundy, cucumbers, red & yellow onions.

 Large CSA shares received greater quantities of the above items plus carrots, red beets, shallots, and a head of cabbage.

 Week 20: Small CSA shares received acorn squash, buttercup squash, red & white potatoes, red & yellow onions, lettuce, bunch of tatsoi, collard greens, cubanelle peppers, garlic and Chinese cabbage.

 Large CSA shares received greater quantities of the above items.

 Visit our YouTube account to view videos of shares from prior seasons.

-Deliveries will begin June 14th.
-Deliveries will be made weekly for 20 weeks ending in late October.
+Deliveries will begin the week of June 11th.
+First delivery day will be June 13th, 14th and 15th, depending on your delivery day.
+Deliveries will be made weekly for 21 weeks ending in late October.
 Our CSA start date will be announced to members via e-mail.
 We'll also announce the CSA start date on our website.